soaErikNord/soadocs/other/README.md

 ![Create Container](createContainer.png)

 #### Build Database
+The _Create Container_ process can also build the Policy Manager database.
+This processing is controlled by the properties in the `[DatabaseSection]` part of the _Installer Property File_ shown below.
+The scripted database build process is divided into two parts just like the database processing in the Admin Console:
+1. **Database Create Task** is the equivalent of the "Create new database" option in Admin console.
+If the database already exists, it will be replaced with a new, empty database.
+2. **Schema Management Task** populates the database with the tables and data needed by the selected features.

+The database build process scans all of the OSGi bundles in the `sm70/lib` directory tree to locate the scripts and controls needed by these two tasks.
+It does not depend on anything in the `sm70/dbscripts` directory tree.

+The database build Jython scripts included in the Automated Deployment package are designed so they can be easily used in the future to provide additional automation such as:
+* Changing the database connect string or username and password
+* Applying database updates
+* Installing additional features in a container that include database scripts

 #### Post Tasks
 Post tasks consist of specific tasks that performed on a container after the container has been started.
 These are tasks that are specific to either an ND or CM container.